Poudingue/Asteroids/README.md

 You can compile this game using the command line :

-ocamlc -o asteroids unix.cma graphics.cma parameters.ml functions.ml colors.ml objects.ml asteroids.ml
+ocamlc -o asteroids unix.cma graphics.cma parameters.ml functions.ml colors.ml objects.ml buttons.ml asteroids.ml
 (Not sure it works in windows)

 Run it with ./asteroids